Some Of The Best Petroglyphs In Moab

 The large area of cliff wall by the Colorado River along Potash Road is where you’ll find the Potash Road Petroglyphs.
 You’ll find petroglyphs scattered along the cliff.
 Some are up high, others are low to the ground.
 Don’t forget to look behind the vegetation and in the numerous, smaller, alcoves that punctuate the main cliff.

 Location: (About 10 miles from Moab) Take US 191 north, to UT 279 south.
 The rock art and cliff will be on the right.
 There is signage for the Petroglyphs which are just past the Wall Street rock climbing area.

 Time: For this site, allow an hour, or 1-2 hours if you want to see nearby sites too.

 Trail Length: You can view these spectacular, vivid petroglyphs from your car.

 These petroglyphs are well worth the effort to stop by and see, and they’re convenient to reach as you’re on your way from Moab to visit Birthing Rock.
 The Moonflower Canyon Petroglyphs are on a small area of the cliff wall right beside the road, so you don’t need to hike into the canyon to see them.

-Location: (About 3.3 miles from Moab) Take N 100 W to Williams Way to S 500 W left about 0.4 mi.
-Turn right on Kane Creek Blvd.
-The petroglyphs are on the left, beside the Moonflower Canyon campgrounds.
+Location: (About 3.3 miles from Moab) Off of Hwy 191 turn onto Kane Creek Blvd.
+Follow the road west the petroglyphs are on the left, beside the Moonflower Canyon campgrounds.